 ORGS 300 · Dynamics of Group Behavior 3 Credits

-Students examine group behavior and how group functioning affects organizational effectiveness.
-Emphasis is placed on the principles of group dynamics, problem solving, decision-making, diagnosis and resolution of conflict, and managing meetings.
+Examination of group behavior and how group functioning affects organizational effectiveness.
+Coursework emphasizes the principles of group dynamics, problem solving, decision making, diagnosis and resolution of conflict, and managing meetings.

 ORGS 310 · Adult Development and Learning Assessment 3 Credits

-Students examine adult development and learning theory, including how adults think, act and behave in the workplace.
-Students conduct assessments to be able to understand the adult development cycle, learning styles, and how temperaments impact the workplace.
-A strengths-based orientation toward workforce development is explored.
-Students are also introduced to the process of identifying sources of life and work experience that might be applicable to earning college credit through “flexible learning pathways.”
+Examination of adult development and learning theory including how adults think, act, and behave in the workplace.
+Students conduct assessments to be able to understand the adult development cycle and learning styles and how temperaments impact the workplace.
+Students explore a strengths-based orientation toward workforce developmen.
+The coursework introduces students to the process of identifying sources of life and work experience that might be applicable to earning college credit through “flexible learning pathways.”.

 ORGS 320 · Introduction to Research Methodology 3 Credits

-Students learn the purpose and value of research as a problem- solving tool in organizations.
-Approaches for identifying, analyzing, and researching organizational problems are emphasized as students select and review an appropriate organizational problem for their applied research projects.
+The purpose and value of research as a problem-solving tool in organizations.
+Coursework emphasizes approaches for identifying, analyzing, and researching organizational problems as students select and review an appropriate organizational problem for their applied research projects.

 ORGS 340 · Managerial Communication 3 Credits

 Refinement of both written and oral presentation skills.
-Clear and concise presentation of ideas, reports, and proposals is the primary goal of this course.
+The course's primary goal is the clear and concise presentation of ideas, reports, and proposals.

 ORGS 350 · Leadership Ethics 3 Credits